 3. Neurotransmitter Balance– Gaba and Serotonin (the neurotransmitters of sleep), may be balanced by several natural means, thus avoiding the need for using sleep formulas containing potentially addictive drugs.
 Natural balance of these neurotransmitters often requires the help of a professional trained in Integrative Medicine.

 4. Breathing Exercises– Our busy and fast-paced society, filled with homework, long work days, financial strains, parenting burnout, or other emotionally exhausting situations, can make it difficult to unwind, calm down, and get restful sleep.
 When it’s hard to sleep, focusing on your breath may help.

 About The Renewal Point

-With over 30 years of experience and numerous board certifications and credentials, Dr. Watts, MD, ND, MSNM and Helena Williams, ARNP, MS are experts in Bio-Identical Hormone and Neurotransmitter Balancing.
+With over 30 years of experience and numerous board certifications and credentials, Dr. Watts, MD, ND, MSNM is an in Bio-Identical Hormone and Neurotransmitter Balancing.
 As brain and body hormone balancing is both an art and science, it requires expertise in individualized therapy and ongoing dosing changes, based not only on a patient’s diagnostic lab values but also their symptoms.
 Due to the sensitive nature of hormone balancing, it is imperative that you work in partnership with an experienced provider and program.